modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 **Smooth**

-Smoother meshes can sometimes be achieved by simply increases the number of faces, but this can often lead to extremely large datasets which take a long time to calculate.
-In these situations, the **Smooth** component can be used as an alternative to make meshes less jagged or faceted.
+Smoother meshes can sometimes be achieved by simply increasing the number of faces, but this can often lead to extremely large datasets which take a long time to calculate.
+In these situations, the **Smooth** component can be used as an alternative to make meshes less jagged or faceted, without increasing vertex and face count.
 The *strength*, *number of iterations*, and displacement *limit* can all be to adjust how much smoothing occurs.

 ![IMAGE]()
 >Image showing smoothing